GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ## Create instances

-You will create two instances for the application, one to be backend server and one to be the frontend server.
+You create two instances for the web app, one to be the backend server and one to be the frontend server.

 ### Create the backend instance